Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 2.

 After a general examination, your doctor will recommend treatment for the fracture.
-They will also advise you on possible lifestyle adjustments and the next course of action.
+In connection with this, they will also recommend possible lifestyle modification and further treatment.

 3.